SARC Mission Statement

 Antenna Ordinance Committee – By direction of the Board, works with and advises city and county government on developing ordinances and regulations regarding and favorable to amateur radio.
 Keeps members informed of all pending and adopted federal, state, and local legislation relating to this subject.

-Equipment Sales Committee – Works with the Property Management Committee and/or Property Manager to accept donations of equipment and supplies and to disburse such property for use by the Club and its members or for sales, including Red Tag sales for the donor.
-Responsible for collecting, storage, transportation, and selling items at the annual Bazaar.
+Equipment Sales Committee – Works with the Property Management Committee and/or Property Manager to accept donations of equipment and supplies and to disburse such property for use by the Club and its members or for sales, including sales for the donor.
+Responsible for collecting, storage, transportation, and selling items at the swapmeets.